Under Secretary of Agriculture for Research, Education, and Economics

 The under secretary for research, education, and economics is a high-ranking official within the United States Department of Agriculture that provides leadership and oversight for the Agricultural Research Service, National Institute of Food and Agriculture, Economic Research Service, National Agricultural Library, and National Agricultural Statistics Service.

+Administrative role

 The research, education, and economics (REE) mission area of the U. S. Department of Agriculture has federal leadership responsibility for advancing scientific knowledge related to agriculture through research, extension, and education.

 REE delivers the scientific discovery mission of USDA through: